-Term life insurance can provide substantial life insurance coverage at an affordable cost, albeit for a limited period of time.
+Term life insurance can provide substantial life insurance coverage at an affordable cost, although only for a limited period of time.
 Term life policies are sold by almost all major life insurance companies to provide a greater amount of protection for specific situations.
 Young families with small children find the low cost of term appealing, while beneficiaries can enjoy a relatively large death benefit for the money if the worst should happen.

 Term life insurance is designed to provide a set amount of life insurance protection for a set period of time.
 This type of insurance has no savings component like permanent policies do, and the coverage from a term policy will always expire at the end of the term.
 Term insurance is designed primarily for younger people in good health who need a large amount of coverage to provide for their loved ones.
 The cost of term insurance becomes prohibitive as the insured moves into his or her later years.